Maverick is one of the most well-known thermometer brands out there, with a lot of best-selling products for a couple of years.

 Two small things which we didn’t like was the automatic turn off feature to save battery life and the need for a screwdriver to change the batteries.

-Overall, it is a pretty solid device, with multiple capabilities, which will fulfill any temperature measuring need you may have.
+Overall, all the Maverick ET 733 Reviews are very good as it is a pretty solid device, with multiple capabilities, which will fulfill any temperature measuring need you may have.
 This device comes with a 90-day warranty and the company offers telephone and email support, in case you need help.

 Key Features of the Maverick ET-733